Concept | Dataiku architecture for MLOps#

 A project bundle for batch processing#

 For example, let’s say the business wants a daily dashboard showing where that day’s fraudulent transactions occurred according to the prediction model.
 We want to ensure the data used to create the dashboard passes quality checks before building the dashboard.
-One of our data quality checks might be to check for the number of unique merchant IDs or confirm the absence of new columns in the new, unknown transactions dataset.
+One of our data quality rules might be to check for the number of unique merchant IDs or confirm the absence of new columns in the new, unknown transactions dataset.

 Once we create our bundle, we use the Deployer to deliver the project to a production environment.
-The Deployer is a tool for deploying projects and API services.
+The Deployer is a node for deploying projects and API services.
 It can be set up as a standalone instance of Dataiku or as part of the Design or Automation node.
 We’ll use a specific Deployer component known as the Project Deployer for our batch processing use case.

 Once we have deployed our project, we can start monitoring it.
 For example, the business can monitor the location of transactions predicted to be fraudulent from the previous days’ purchases using an interactive dashboard.